mars-sim/mars-sim/README.md

 * Click on `View` button to open up another panel window.
 * Click on the checkbox on the `Enable` column to enable or disable any installed versions of Java.

+> [!NOTE 6]
-> Note 5 : In JCP, each row represents a version of Java.
+> In JCP, each row represents a version of Java.
 Unfortunately, this panel only tracks the official Oracle versions.
 If you install any openJDK's on your machine, JCP won't be able to recognize them.